petervislocky/PasswordGenerator/README.md

 Clone git repository.
 In powershell navigate to the directory you installed the project to and run **javac com\PasswordSettings.java com\UserInputHandler.java com\passwdGen.java com\passwdGenMain.java**.
 Then run **java com.passwdGenMain**.
-You can also try run it in Eclipse IDE.
+You can also run it in Eclipse IDE.